clarathue/clarathue/README.md

 - **🧩 Mind Mingle**: The conceived application transforms PDF-based learning materials, such as scanned textbook pages, into interactive learning games.
 By integrating gamified elements, the learning process is optimizied and offers users a playful approach to engaging with precise content.

 ### Additional Skills and Tools
-- **Technical Proficiency**: Python, SPSS, CMS, CRM, SQL, R, Tableau, Power BI, Excel, Git, Jupyter Notebooks, Machine Learning Libraries (scikit-learn, TensorFlow, Keras)
+- **Technical Proficiency**: Python, CMS, CRM, SQL, Power BI, Excel, Git, Jupyter Notebooks, Machine Learning Libraries (scikit-learn, TensorFlow, Keras)
 - **Business Skills**: Business Development, Sales Activities, Marketing Strategies

 Feel free to explore my repositories and reach out with any questions or collaboration ideas!